huaweicloud/terraform-provider-huaweicloud/docs/resources/dns_recordset.md

 from [Resolution Lines](https://support.huaweicloud.com/intl/en-us/api-dns/en-us_topic_0085546214.html).

 * `weight` - (Optional, Int) Specifies the weight of the record set.
   Only public zone support.
-The value range is 0–1000.
+The valid value is range from `1` to `1,000`.

 ## Attribute Reference